TianpeiLuke/SelfStudyNotes/obsidian-vault/Research, Product and Readings/Reading Literature Notes/Self Help, Productivity, Relationship/The 7 Habits of Highly Effective People Chapter Summary 4.md

 - Habit 4 is a belief that *the Third Alternative* exists, taking us out of the dichotomous mentality of Win vs Loss. *Win/Win is a **cooperative mentality***.
 It comes from "our ***character,*** then moves towards our ***relationship***, out of which flow ***agreements***,.
 It is nurtured in an environment ***structures*** and ***systems*** are based on Win/Win.
 And it involves ***process***, which encourage Win/Win."
 Win/Win provides a direction of *interpersonal relationship (interpersonal leadership)*.

-- We can work on building a **Win/Win mindset** using our character of *integrity, maturity in combination with an **abundance mentality***.
-Besides this, the author suggested that we also need to design better *reward systems*.
+- We can work on building a **Win/Win mindset** using our character of *integrity, maturity in combination with an **abundance mentality***.[^1] Besides this, the author suggested that we also need to design better *reward systems*.
 Such system designs should reflect the values and principles in our mission statement and should be aligned with our personal goals.
-Finally, we need to adopt various **principled negotiation strategies** in the process. [^1]
+Finally, we need to adopt various **principled negotiation strategies** in the process. [^2]

 - Finally, the author argues that obtaining Win/Win requires not only skills but also our *characters* and *the level of accumulated trusts* during our past interactions with people.
 In return, thinking Win/Win would also help us accumulate trusts and improve our relationship with others. _The end and the means are the same._

-[^1]: This part corresponds to the **social awareness** and **relationship management** in *the Emotional Intelligence 2.0*.
-It also covers the **principled negotiations** in *Getting to Yes: Negotiating Agreement Without Giving In*. [[Getting to Yes Book Summary]]

 ----------
 ## Book Citations